kinadia77/Cocktail-mix/README.md

 5. **Open the Application**:
    Open your browser and go to `http://localhost:3000`.
+   ## Open the Application Online
+   The app is available at: [https://kinadia77.github.io/Cocktail-mix](https://kinadia77.github.io/Cocktail-mix)

 ## Login Details
 If there are pre-existing accounts, you can use the following credentials to log in: